Commitment to Safety • Reliable Results

 Using GPR to locate reinforcements within the concrete slab

-Prior to coring, Penhall was asked to identify obstructions in a concrete slab.
+Prior to coring, the client hired Penhall to identify obstructions in a concrete slab.
 This particular scan job took place in Los Angeles, CA. The concrete to be scanned was 10″ x 18″ x 10″ thick.

 Concrete wall scanning to locate conduit